JJ/granada-off/text/holy-not-a-week.md

 >desert, right?

 And don't get me started with bands dressed as Romans.
-There is none in Granada proper, but there is one in my home town, Úbeda.
+There is none in Granada proper, although there are small squads dressed the Roman way, but there is one in my home town, Úbeda.
 They are the best of the Holy Week hands down.
 They watch Ben Hur (the classic one, obviously) and Gladiator endlessly looking for proper ways of dressing, proper markings, and actual Roman slash Hollywood *toques*